aclu-national/us-congress-districts/README.md

 * `.display.geojson` includes a simplified geometry

 The simplified geometries are optimized for end-user display, and take up less space.
-We use Mapshaper with Douglas-Peucker 20% simplification.
+We use Mapshaper for simplification (`mapshaper -simplify resolution=1200x1200`).

 ## Building from scratch